davatorium/rofi/doc/rofi-theme.5.markdown

 This is a textbox widget that can have a 'clickable' action.
 The `action` can be set to:
-`keybinding`: accepts a keybinging name and completes that action. (see rofi -show keys for a list).
+`keybinding`: accepts a keybinding name and completes that action. (see rofi -show keys for a list).

 ```css
 button-paste {